Home » Blog » Uncategorized » Can You Catch Leprosy from Armadillos?

 Reinforcement of the Importance of Prevention Measures

 Despite the low risk of transmission from armadillos to humans, it is still important to take preventative measures to minimize the risk of contracting leprosy.
-This includes avoiding contact with armadillos, especially those that are sick or dead, and wearing protective clothing when handling armadillos or their bodily fluids.
+This includes avoiding contact with armadillos, especially those sick or dead, and wearing protective clothing when handling armadillos or their bodily fluids.

 Calling a Wildlife Removal Professional